A Simple Guide to Fat Loss Via Fat & Carb Cycling

 I have many loves, interests, & hats.

 So who is this awesome chick? 😃 My name is Katie Kelly.
-Professionally, I’m a multi-modal travel clinician 🩺💀 with Aureus Medical & functional nutritionist with over 20 years experience.
+Professionally, I’m a multi-modal travel radiographer RT 🩺💀 with Aureus Medical & functional nutritionist with over 20 years experience.

 I specialize in improving your health & fitness goals utilizing a flexible, non-dogmatic carnivore nutrition approach while providing high performance coaching.